Blake Museum: The collection

 The collection includes materials relating to Blake's life.
-Although it is commonly used, Robert Blake's name was never prefixed by "Admiral", which was not used in the Parliamentarian navy; his actual rank of General at Sea combined the role of an Admiral and Commissioner of the Navy.
+Robert Blake never had the rank of Admiral as it was not used in the Parliamentarian navy; his actual rank of General at Sea combined the role of an Admiral and Commissioner of the Navy.
 Notable features of the museum include Blake's sea chest.
 The museum also illustrates Bridgwater's mercantile and marine past and includes important local historical events such as the Battle of Sedgmoor.
 As well as a diorama of the Battle of Sedgemoor, the new Battle gallery covers conflicts from the time of King Alfred, the English Civil War as well as the 20th century.
 The museum possesses a very full archive of cuttings from the local newspaper, The Bridgwater Mercury, for every week of the war, 1914–1918.

 There is also a small collection of agricultural machinery and tools, and dairy equipment, a group of coins found in the bank of King's Sedgemoor Drain.
 In 2012, the museum restored and put on display the Spaxton Mosaic.
-The collection also includes items of women's garments dating from the 19th century, an extensive photographic collection, maritime and transport heritage items, brick, tile and textile items, and a Monmouth Rebellion archive.
+The collection also includes items of women's garments dating from the 19th century, a most extensive photographic collection, maritime and transport heritage items, brick, tile and textile items, and a Monmouth Rebellion archive.
 The museum houses the archive of the work of the local artist John Chubb (1746–1818).
 In 2004 the Museum purchased the art and manuscripts of Chubb, for £123.000.

 The museum also had an association with Channel 4's archaeological television programme Time Team.

 The Blake Museum works closely with the Bridgwater Heritage Group, which was established in 2012 by the late Dr Peter Cattermole to publish detailed illustrated accounts online of the town's lost buildings.
 Dr Cattermole was the museum's first Honorary Curator after its return to the town council, in 2009.
 Since then the scope has broadened to cover historic texts about the town in books and articles.
 These have been digitised in A4 format, and are PDF documents so that readers can download and print them for further study.
 Original historical research is included.
 The goal has been to create an educational resource for the town, of value not only for local historians, but also for school pupils and college students.

 The museum's 90th birthday in 2016 was celebrated by a special exhibition.

-Opening times

-Because of the Coronavirus crisis, the Blake Museum closed to the public on 20 March, with the rest of the town council's public buildings.
-On 31 March the museum launched a Facebook Group called Bridgwater History.
-The aim of this group was to help fill the void while the museum was closed.
-By the end of October, it had over 3,400 members and is growing.
-It is a Private Group, devoted entirely to Bridgwater's history, and nothing else.
+The Museum's Centenary in 2026, was celebrated first with an informal event on the day in April when the Museum originally opened, and another in August when nearly 500 visitors came.
+There was a series of guided tours, and visitors could handle replica weapons used in the Battle of Sedgemoor.
+Popular songs of the 1920's were performed.